 Economics Department Prefects, TA's and Student Departmental Advisors (SDA's)

-SPRING TERM 2016
+FALL TERM 2016

-Review Sessions: Sundays & Thursdays, 8-9pm, Willis 204
+David McKinley - Review Sessions: Sundays & Thursdays, 8-9pm, Willis 114

-Student Departmental Advisers - 2015/16:
+Student Departmental Advisers - 2016/17:

 Student departmental advisers (SDAs) are seniors who serve as a resource for all current students, especially new students, who want to talk to a knowledgeable and experienced upper class student about courses and registration.
 They supplement the information and advice available through faculty advisers and published materials, and refer students to the proper office or department when needed.

 Hello!
 My name is Serena and I am a senior Economics major and Women and Gender Studies concentrator from Seattle, Washington.
 In addition to the three core courses, I have taken Health Care Economics and Microeconomic Development, involving a field component in Bangladesh (which convinced me to major in economics!).
 My junior fall, I studied community health and social policy in Durban, South Africa.
 Over breaks, I have interned at an environmental nonprofit PR firm, worked in the Northfield Public Schools, and, most recently, interned with a non-profit in Seattle doing grassroots community organizing around issues of health equity.
 This coming December, I will be participating in a public health program in Minneapolis and Washington DC.
 When not studying economics, you can find me running in the arb with the women’s cross country team, cooking with Firebellies or middle schoolers in the Young Chefs program, or going on adventures with CANOE.
 If you have any questions about classes, concentrations, study abroad, or anything else, feel free to reach out to me at firstname.lastname@example.org.